JavachipMom/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+--The DOM means Document Object Model and is the representation of the HTML elements of the web page application..

 2. What is an event?

+--An event is every user interaction with a site like a click, scrolling the page, or even just pressing a key on the keyboard..

 3. What is an event listener?

+--An event listener is a callback function that specifically listens for certain events to happen so it can fire off..

 4. Why would we convert a NodeList into an Array?

+--We convert it so we can have access to using the .forEach method..

 5. What is a component?

+--A component is the building block to modern app development in being able to use HTML, CSS, and JavaScript in a reusable way to code to make is faster and DRY..

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.